 Basque songwriting: pop, rock, folk

-It was created to support creative musical talent and producers in the Basque Country.
-Musika Bulegoa is an open forum where different actors in the music business can meet and collaborate.
+Musika Bulegoa was created to support creative musical talent and producers in the Basque Country.
+It is an open forum where different actors in the music industry can meet and collaborate.

 Website that brings together the largest digital archive of music made in Basque language.